timekit-io/booking-js/README.md

 ## Get started

-**Visit [booking.timekit.io](http://booking.timekit.io) to set up your account and generate a config.**
+**Visit [hourhq.com](http://hourhq.com) to set up your account and generate a config.**

-Booking.js is meant as an easy to use, drop-in script that does it's job without any coding required.
+Hour Widget is meant as an easy to use, drop-in script that does it's job without any coding required.
 It's made for the browser and is quite similar to Stripe's Checkout.js.

 *This repo is mainly for community contributions and the curious soul that would like to customize the widget beyond settings provided in the wizard.*